 - Is there a deadline for the final decision regarding admission?

 This is set by the programs and can be extended beyond the noted dates.
 Non-resident status is intended and courses are enrolled online.
 Communicate further with the graduate program.

-- Can I study at Rutgers in-person for the fall 2020 semester in F-1 or J-1 visa status?
+- Can I study at Rutgers in-person for the spring 2022 semester in F-1 or J-1 visa status?